Hjhawley/RandomStuff/itunes-to-spotify/README.md

 ## Setup

-1. Create a Spotify Developer app to obtain your `client_id`, `client_secret`, and `redirect_uri`.
-(This is free)
+1. Obtain your `client_id`, `client_secret`, and `redirect_uri`.
+You can do this by going to https://developer.spotify.com/dashboard and creating an app (this is free).

-2. Create an `.env` file in the root of your project directory and populate it with your Spotify credentials like so:
+2. Create an `.env` file in the root of your project directory and add your Spotify credentials like this:

     ```
     SPOTIPY_SCOPE='your_scope_here'